Oral Fibroma: Diagnosis and Treatment from the Cincinnati Dental Experts

 - An oral fibroma is simply a mass of connective tissue, which is similar to scar tissue, and consists of collagen.
 They are pink in color, not contagious, and are harmless unless they interfere with daily functioning.
 In this case, an oral fibroma should be removed.

-- Oral fibromas usually form as a result of chronic irritation, such as: a rough tooth rubbing against your gums or cheek; biting your lip or cheek; and chronic irritation caused by dentures or other dental appliances.
-The most common oral sites of an oral fibroma are: cheeks (where upper and lower teeth meet); sides of the tongue; gums; and on the inside of your lower lip.
+- Oral fibromas usually form as a result of chronic irritation, such as: a rough tooth rubbing against your gums online casinos or cheek; biting your lip or cheek; and chronic irritation caused by dentures or other dental appliances.
+The most common oral sites of an oral fibroma are: cheeks (where upper and lower teeth meet); sides of viagra in canada the tongue; gums; and on the inside of your lower lip.

 - Oral fibromas do not disappear without treatment.
 Your only option is removing them by a dentist with surgical training, an oral surgeon, or a periodontist.